Gi60s/openapi-enforcer-lambda/README.md

 all incoming API calls appropriately and send correctly formatted responses as specified in your OpenAPI document.

 The RouteControllerMap object takes a controller and its corresponding operation.
-For example, if I have a controller `persons` and two corresponding operations, getPersonById and findPersonByName, outlined in my OpenAPI document, I would pass in the following:
+For example, if I have a controller `persons` and two corresponding operations, `getPersonById` and `findPersonByName`, outlined in my OpenAPI document, I would pass in the following:

 ```js